How well do you know the presidents? Answer these 10 questions about the presidents' legacies to make your Commander-in-Chief proud.

 After the British burned the Library of Congress along with the rest of Washington during the War of 1812, Jefferson sold his personal library of 6,487 books to Congress for $23,950.

 #10.
-Who was the first U.S. President to win the Nobel Peace Prize?
+Who was the only U.S. President to win the Nobel Peace Prize after his presidency had ended?

 Congratulations!
 You know so much about the presidents they should put your face on Mount Rushmore.
 Share you success with family and friends and they will surely agree.